chainpoint/chainpoint-core/go-abci-service/README.md

 - Elect a leader to anchor all hashes received since last anchor epoch by broadcasting their Merkle Root to Bitcoin via the `lnd` service.
 The resulting Bitcoin TX ID is placed in a BTC-A transaction and submitted to the Calendar.
 - Monitor for the confirmation of a successful anchor to Bitcoin.
 The resulting Bitcoin header info containing the anchor is placed in a BTC-C transaction and submitted to the Calendar.

+## Anchor Interface

+The `go-abci-service/anchor` package contains an interface which allows alternate blockchain anchor engine to be implemented.
+Chainpoint's bitcoin anchoring implementation is included in the `bitcoin` subpackage.

+Any new blockchain anchor must implement the methods in the `anchor_interface.go` file, as well as assign the new anchor to the AnchorEngine in the ABCI AnchorApplication.

+## Useful Packages

+The following packages contain `go` language utilities which may be useful in the following ways:

+- `lightning` : Methods for interacting with `tierion/lnd` modified lightning nodes.
+Most methods can also interact with the lightninglabs lnd nodes.
+- `aggregator` : Multithreaded method of creating Merkle trees from large numbers of hashes
+- `beacon` : Retrieves timestamped entropy from the [drand](https://drand.love/) network
+- `blake2s` : Implements the [BLAKE](https://en.wikipedia.org/wiki/BLAKE_(hash_function)) hash function
+- `fee` : Retrieves bitcoin fees from the [bitcoinerlive](https://bitcoiner.live/) service
+- `leader_election` : Methods for deterministically electing a leader from a group of Tendermint nodes
+- `merkletools` : Chainpoint Merkle tree implementation
+- `tendermint_rpc` : RPC methods for interacting with a Tendermint node
+- `util` : Various utilities for doing everything from verifying ECDSA signatures to generically finding array elements

 ## Troubleshooting

 - If the Tendermint Core crashes, it will log a `panic` message.
 Usually this is due to the Tendermint Core having a corrupt copy of the chain.
 When in doubt, don't be afraid to `make remove` and `make clean` to stop the node and delete the chainstate, then redeploy with `make deploy`.
 A fast-sync with the rest of the Network should fix the issue.